selwynpolit/d9book/book/caching.md

 ### Invalidate the cache tag for a specific node

-In this function, we build a `$cache_tag` like \"node: 123\" and call `Cache:invalidateTags()` so Drupal will force a reload from the database for anything that depends on that node.
+In this function, we build a `$cache_tag` like `node: 123` and call `Cache:invalidateTags()` so Drupal will force a reload from the database for anything that depends on that node.

 ```php